-Your options to implement a highly available data store vary by data store type and are explained as follows:
+Your options for adding machines vary by data store type and are explained as follows:

 If the primary becomes unavailable (for example, if the primary machine crashes, loses power, or loses network connectivity), the standby machine is promoted to primary.
-You will only be without your hosted feature layer data for the short period of time it takes for the standby machine to become the primary—usually a few minutes.
+You will only be without your hosted feature layer data for the short period of time it takes for the standby machine to become the primary—this can take up to a few minutes.
 Once the standby becomes the primary relational data store, it sends its backup files to the same location as the former primary machine.

 If you can correct the problem with the former primary machine—for example, if the machine was unplugged and you plugged it back in, or the machine temporarily lost network connectivity but network connectivity was later restored—the former primary becomes the standby machine for the data store.

-The following is a list of situations for which the standby machine becomes the primary for your relational and tile cache data stores.
+The following is a list of situations for which the standby machine becomes the primary for your relational data store.
 Note that the following three situations involve hardware or software failures.

 - The primary data store stops working.
 ArcGIS Data Store attempts to restart the data store on the primary machine.
 If it cannot restart, the data store fails over to the standby.